 This double-blind placebo-controlled study (n=59) compared psilocybin (2x25mg; 3 weeks apart) to escitalopram (SSRI) over a six-week period and found large improvements in depression scores for those suffering from depression (MDD) in both groups.
 On the main measure of depression, the QIDS-SR-16, there was no significant difference between both groups.
-The study did find significant differences, favoring psilocybin, on the HAM-D-17, MADRS, avoidance, flourishing, wellbeing, and suicidality.
+The study did find significant differences, favouring psilocybin, on the HAM-D-17, MADRS, avoidance, flourishing, wellbeing, and suicidality.

 “Background Psilocybin may have antidepressant properties, but direct comparisons between psilocybin and established treatments for depression are lacking.